kiralyb/MS_mod_tSC/README.md

 This repository contains MATLAB code for data analysis on the connection between theta-nested spectral components (tSCs), single unit activities and optogenetic stimulus events.
 Single unit clusters and hippocampal tSCs were extracted with Kilosort (https://github.com/MouseLand/Kilosort) and the tSC extraction package (https://data.mrc.ox.ac.uk/data-set/tsc).

-The figures and supplementary figures of 'The medial septum modulates hippocampal oscillations beyond the theta rhythm' by Király et al. can be produced with the tSC_main function relying on four datasets:
+The figures and supplementary figures of 'The medial septum modulates hippocampal oscillations beyond the theta rhythm' by Király et al. can be produced with the MS_mod_tSC_main function relying on four datasets:
 - freely moving mouse (hippocampal LFP - septal units)
 - anesthetized rat (hippocampal LFP - septal units)
 - anesthetized mouse (hippocampal LFP - septal units)